dunkOnIT/duncaninreallife/_posts/2022-04-17-working-smarter-not-harder.md

 Instead, I want to literally *focus* on work.
 Let me show up well, plan well, be focused on what I'm trying to achieve, and not waste time berating myself for not working better in the past.
 I'm in a fairly optimistic space at the moment which is quite nice, so hopefully I can carry that energy into tomorrow and just get focused work done on the Investor Database.

+One other thought relating to work: I'm struggling to get into flow state with some of the spreadsheet stuff - its too boring/monotonous, creating too much opportunity for me to just be anxious.
+I think doing something to increase the difficulty of it - perhaps trying to speedrun it? - would help me get through it faster, and in a more focused way.

 ## Why am I in an optimistic space?

 - Probably excited for the move to my parents